 If I fail a course required for admission, can I still come to the College?

 Yes!
 Many students register prior to receiving their final high school results.
 If you fail to pass a course required for admission to College, you must contact Student Services immediately.
-Grande Prairie Regional College offers high school equivalent courses.
+GPRC offers high school equivalent courses.
 Normally, we would adjust your registration to help you pick up the missing high school requirement.
-Your admission may be modified to indicate you are an Open Studies student or an Upgrading student depending upon the number of upgrading courses you require.
+Your admission may be modified to indicate you are an Open Studies student or an Upgrading student depending on the number of upgrading courses you require.

 Will I know what to do when I get to the College?

 You can expect to receive an invitation to an orientation that might be scheduled before classes begin or may be part of your first day at college.
 Be sure to attend to get the best start to your studies.
-At the Grande Prairie campus students are invited to attend a campus-wide orientation which is a fun, informative event that helps new students ease into college life.
-This college-wide program provides an introduction to life on campus and offers short seminars on a variety of topics including money management, survival tips, deadline dates, the definition of a GPA and other useful information, and a campus tour.
+Students are invited to attend an orientation which is a fun, informative event that helps new students ease into college life.
+This college-wide program provides an introduction to life on campus and offers short seminars on a variety of topics including money management, survival tips, deadline dates, GPA and other useful information.